- You can buy Samsung Galaxy Note9 starting Rs. 61,900 via Paytm Mall

-- Samsung Galaxy Note 9 S Pen with Bluetooth passes through FCC
+- Samsung Galaxy Note 9 with smarter S Pen launched in India: Price, specs and availability

 Samsung recently confirmed that the company is launching its next flagship smartphone, the Samsung Galaxy Note9 on the 9th of August 2018 in the USA.
 And now, most of the specifications of the Galaxy Note9 have been leaked online.
 According to the leak, the smartphone will have a better camera setup, which is expected to outdo the camera performance of the Samsung Galaxy S9+.